Hackathorn/CVA-SBERT/README.md

 - SBERT_MODEL: The pre-trained LLM fine-tuned from BERT.
 See [the many models available](https://huggingface.co/models?pipeline_tag=sentence-similarity&sort=downloads).
 Default is ```all-MiniLM-L6-v2```.

 - USE_GDRIVE: Flag to use gDrive if SetUp is customized.
 Otherwise, pre-generated repos data is used.
 Default is FALSE.

+- CLEAN_TEXT: Default is TRUE implying that text string for Definitions and Items is changed by removing punctuation chars, eliminating whitespace, etc.

 - SAVE_PLOT: Flag to save analysis plots that have been customized.
 USE_GDRIVE must be TRUE.
 Default is FALSE.